-After you've entered the campaign name and your daily or lifetime budget, click on the button "Set up advertising account".
-By default, the campaign will be optimized for the "lowest cost" bid strategy.
+Once you've entered a campaign name and your daily or term budget, click on the "Set up advertising account" button.
+By default, the campaign will be optimized for the "Lowest cost" bidding strategy.

 Create a custom audience before you start your advertising campaign: Menu → Target groups → Create target groups → Custom Audience.
 This allows you to target people who've already visited your website and is called retargeting.